Roblox/rodux/docs/guide/middleware.md

 # Middleware
 Middleware is a way to modify the behavior of a store by altering the dispatch behavior.
-Middlewares can modify an action, consume it entirely (stopping it from being dispatched), or just do something else on top of the action.
+Middleware can modify an action, consume it entirely (stopping it from being dispatched), or just do something else on top of the action.
 They do this by overriding the store's `dispatch` method entirely.
 A middleware is a factory for new `dispatch` methods, to rephrase things.

 ## Using middlewares
-Middlewares can be used by specifying them in an array in the third argument of `Store.new`:
+Middleware can be used by specifying them in an array in the third argument of `Store.new`:

 ```lua
 local store = Rodux.Store.new(